Become part of the Media School

 Your experience is assessed as a learning process and tutors will evaluate that experience for currency, validity, quality and sufficiency.

-All applicants will be expected to submit an electronic portfolio, on CD, memory stick, or via a website, along with their application form, with all work clearly annotated and labelled.
+All applicants will be expected to submit an electronic portfolio via a website, along with their application form, with all work clearly annotated and labelled.
 Your portfolio should include a maximum of six projects and supporting material, consisting of 25 - 30 photographs of a documentary or journalistic nature on a related theme.
 This should demonstrate evidence of an ability to work on a project over a sustained period of time and in an intimate and involved way.

 Should you be invited to interview subsequent to your application, you will need to present two story proposals/ideas, one for a small local project and one for a larger, more in depth one.
 We would be interested in how you think and research ideas and your commitment to following an in-depth approach.